vxcall/vxcall/README.md

 <div align="center">

-  started programming in 2016, now working as a web engineer.
+  started coding in 2016, now working as a low key backend web engineer.

-  been fucking with low-level stuff every now and then since 2020.
+  been tinkering with low level stuff every now and then since 2020, dabbling in kernel development lately.

-  compelled to kernel driver development.

 </div>